-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Relistor: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have:
+Stop using Relistor and call your doctor at once if you have:

 extreme dizziness, or feeling like you might pass out;

-bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds; or
+bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;

-nausea or vomiting that are new or worsening symptoms.
+nausea or vomiting that are new or worsening symptoms; or

 Common Relistor side effects may include:

-stomach pain, gas;
+stomach pain, gas, bloating;

 mild nausea or diarrhea;

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.